Lightning-AI/pytorch-lightning/README.md

   </a>
 </p>

-It also adds a text column with all the hyperparameters for this experiment.
+Lightning also adds a text column with all the hyperparameters for this experiment.

 <p align="center">
   <a href="https://williamfalcon.github.io/pytorch-lightning/">